How messaging platforms improve marketing and customer experience

 Not all use cases work great inside of messaging.
 So, just because you have something that you want to implement, doesn’t necessarily mean it should go in messaging.
 So, let’s consider what works well in messaging.
 And we’re going to talk about that when we talk about what CallRail has done.
 The second thing is being able to balance signal versus noise.
 So, one of the mistakes that a lot of companies or a lot of products make when building messaging applications is we create too much noise.

-And the easiest way to get people to tune out to your product or to your value is by putting too much information inside of a messaging channel.
+The easiest way to get people to tune out to your product or to your value is by putting too much information inside of a messaging channel.
 So, I’m sure we’re all familiar with how Slack works.
 And when you have messaging, some good information that goes in there, eventually, if it gets old or there’s too much, it’s hard to view because it scrolls away as part of the messaging thread.

-So, that’s a new UX element that doesn’t exist maybe on a kind of website, but we have to be real careful that the information that we choose to communicate to our audience is done in such a way that it really filters the signal from the noise, and if we put too much information in, that’s a great way to have your audience tune out.
+That’s a new UX element that doesn’t exist maybe on a kind of website, but we have to be real careful that the information that we choose to communicate to our audience is done in such a way that it really filters the signal from the noise, and if we put too much information in, that’s a great way to have your audience tune out.

-And finally, number three, since it is team-based, if we’re going to have a team-based medium, how can we leverage collaboration?
+Finally, number three, since it is team-based, if we’re going to have a team-based medium, how can we leverage collaboration?
 How can we take advantage of the fact that multiple people can be communicating about information?
 How can we take feedback from that audience?
 And if you’re building a messaging application, there’s really got to be a two-way application or two-way conversation.

-So, be conscious about, if we’re communicating to the audience, how can we take feedback back from the audience in order to really create a two-way conversation rather than just a one-way channel for noise?
+Be conscious about, if we’re communicating to the audience, how can we take feedback back from the audience in order to really create a two-way conversation rather than just a one-way channel for noise?
 And so with that, we’re going to talk a little bit about the new messaging experience in Slack.

-And Christina is going to kind of describe a little bit about kind of the approach that was taken. – [Christina] Yeah.
+Christina is going to kind of describe a little bit about kind of the approach that was taken. – [Christina] Yeah.
 Thanks, Michael.
 So, at CallRail, we had a couple of different things going on.
 We’ve had some direct feedback from our customers about communication that they actually wanted from us.

-And we had a couple of choices on how to get that information out to our customers.
+We had a couple of choices on how to get that information out to our customers.
 But we also had some really new ideas about some analytics that we wanted to be sharing with our customers.
 So, we had two pieces of information we wanted to be pushing, some direct feedback that we got, as well as an analytics option.
 And we looked at what were our options for how to get this information out to our customers.

 Maybe we could be sending more emails to our customers or maybe we could put some information in the app, in the application.
 We, at the time, had a Slack integration through webhooks, but when we actually started working with Eletype, we discovered that a Slack app would be the best way for it.
 And I’ll talk through how we came to that conclusion.

-– So, like Christina was saying, there’s a difference between just doing Slack integrations and doing a Slack app.
+Like Christina was saying, there’s a difference between just doing Slack integrations and doing a Slack app.
 And this is something that’s a new…this is new.
 This is a new environment.
 It’s a new medium.
 It’s certainly a new way to build applications and a lot of folks aren’t familiar with the differences between just pure Slack integrations and Slack apps.
 So, one of the things we worked on together is understanding that a Slack integration is usually done with just a webhook integration that takes data from one product or from one data source and pipes it directly into a Slack channel.

-And some of the issues there is it can become a little bit of a… it can be a little noisy.
+Some of the issues there is it can become a little bit of a… it can be a little noisy.
 And what it’s doing is it’s creating a pure passthrough of notifications alert that then gets sent directly into, in this case, a Slack channel with very little intelligence around, is it appropriate?
 Is it the right amount of information?
 Let alone getting feedback from the user.
 And when you move from a Slack integration over to a full-blown Slack app, a couple of things happen.

 The first one is that we try to incentivize a less-is-more strategy, where less communication is probably a little bit better, that ends up cutting down on the signal-to-noise ratio, tends to increase the value of the signals while decreasing the noise.
 And you can accomplish that with a layer of intelligence that tries to inform what the proper insight is for that user and tries to distill it down to what’s going to be most valuable and most timely.

-And then number three, we can take advantage of the interactive components of the Slack app in order to give feedback back to the product.
+Then number three, we can take advantage of the interactive components of the Slack app in order to give feedback back to the product.

-– So, some of the ways that we applied these is that the information that we had received direct feedback from customers was they really wanted to know when things were breaking or when something needed their attention.
+Some of the ways that we applied these is that the information that we had received direct feedback from customers was they really wanted to know when things were breaking or when something needed their attention.
 And so when we got that feedback, we thought about email but we thought, “Well, that seems kind of passive.And if something is really that important, shouldn’t we be telling you in a more prominent and more active way?”

-And then we thought, “Well, maybe we should put it in that, maybe a big, red, shiny band or something that alerts you that something is wrong.”
+Then we thought, “Well, maybe we should put it in that, maybe a big, red, shiny band or something that alerts you that something is wrong.”
 But then we realized we had to wait for you to log into the app to get this really important information.
 So, a Slack app solves that for us.
 We can push information to our customers without the risk of it getting lost in an email or waiting for the next time a user logs in.
 So, that was really important to us, to be where our users are, and if it’s really important, we should send it to you where you’re living right now.

 – I think that’s a great example about understanding the use case because if the use case involves information that the user may not know they need, you can’t expect them to be in the app or at where the information could potentially be.
 So, a lot of times, all that great intelligence that exists behind a web app, how do we draw attention to it?
 So, the use cases, maybe it’s a warning, maybe it’s an alert, maybe it’s something that’s broken.